 As far as I can see I was the first to interpret in detail Wittgenstein's standing formula of 'the philosophical problems' (which, as is well known, appears already in the 'Preface' of TLP).
 Cp.
 Wittgensteins Revolution, Ch.
-1. (accessible on www.emlange.weebly.com) I argue there, that Wittgenstein's use of the phrase 'the philosophical problems' in TLP not only derives from Russell's The problems of philosophy (1912), but also mainly designates the Russelian trias of modern philosophical problems: realism vs. idealism, scepticism and solipsism.
-In Wittgenstein's later work 'the philosophical problems' are given a wider use, but it still relates to the Tractarian definition of philosophical problems as those which result from misunderstanding the logic of our language.
+1. (accessible on www.emilange.de) I argue there, that Wittgenstein's use of the phrase 'the philosophical problems' in TLP not only derives from Russell's The problems of philosophy (1912), but also mainly designates the Russelian trias of modern philosophical problems: realism vs. idealism, scepticism and solipsism.
+In Wittgenstein's later work 'the philosophical problems' are given a wider use, but it still relates to the Tractarian definition of philosophical problems as those which result from the misunderstanding of the logic of our language.

-Brandom's views on interpretation are unconventional in comparison with several hermeneutical conceptions in that they grow out and are backed by his own explicit theory of meaning.
-The central distinction, on which he builds, is between interpretation de dicto and interpretation de re.
-The distinction relies on his account of the attribution of propositional attitudes in these two ways, which plays a most important role in the final chapter of MIE.
+which plays a most important role in the final chapter of MIE.
 There it carries the burden of showing, that his theory of meaning combining a pragmatics in score-keeping terms of undertaking and attributing doxastic commitments and entitlements with an inferentialist semantics of their content, can account for the objectivity of concepts.

-Put crudely, the distinction between interpretations de dicto and de re comes to this: De dicto specifications of views of an interpreted author see them in the context of his collateral beliefs or doxastic commitments, specifications de re take the views of the interpreted in the context of collateral beliefs or doxastic commitments of the interpretor himself, investing into the elaboration of the interpreted views what the interpretor takes to be true.
+Put crudely, the distinction between interpretations de dicto and de re comes to this: De dicto specifications of views of an interpreted author see them in the context of his collateral beliefs or doxastic commitments, specifications de re take the views of the interpreted in the context of the collateral beliefs or doxastic commitments of the interpretor himself, investing into the elaboration of the interpreted views what the interpretor takes to be true.

 Interpretation de re certainly has a most legitimate place in the context of theory-construction.
 But in every other context it provokes the question, whether it really is an interpretation of the views of the interpreted author.
 The interpretation of historical philosophers and their works, when they are individuated by use of their names, belongs to the tasks of interpersonal understanding.
 And when the views, for instance, of Wittgenstein are taken in the context of what Brandom takes to be true, in how far can it be said, that it is Wittgenstein who is being interpreted rather than McWittgenstein or some other fictional character?
 Brandom is bound to accept Kripke's Wittgenstein on Rules and Private Language as an interpretation of Wittgenstein, but, as has been shown by Wittgenstein scholars ad nauseam, it is not.
-Kripke's Wittgenstein is a fusion of philosophical persons, aptly to be called Kripkenstein.
+Kripke's Wittgenstein is a fictional character, Kripkenstein.